Functional PCA with Covariate Dependent Mean and Covariance Structure: MODELING ASTRONOMICAL LIGHTCURVES

 The above considerations raise an important modeling challenge: eclipsing binary lightcurves can be modeled using somewhat similar functions, because they have similar shapes and covariance structures, but it does not make sense to treat them as coming from a completely homogeneous distribution, as is typically assumed in FPCA.
 The current solution is to divide eclipsing binaries into contact and detached binaries and treat these groups as homogeneous, but this is still unsatisfactory because the detached binaries group is heterogeneous.
 Treating eclipsing binaries as homogeneous, means that any models we use to fit them will either be inaccurate or unnecessarily complicated, which in turn will reduce our ability to classify them, estimate their periods, and learn their other properties.
-Instead, we use our SFPDM method to learn a mean function and a set of covariance matrix eignefunctions that smoothly vary with the relative depth of the two eclipses.
+Instead, we use our CD-FPCA method to learn a mean function and a set of covariance matrix eigenfunctions that smoothly vary with the relative depth of the two eclipses.
 This approach captures the fact that eclipsing binary lightcurves are similar, while also accounting for a physically interpretable difference.

-To implement our approach we need a parameter or covariate related to the relative depth of the two eclipses of each lightcurve.
+To implement our approach we need a parameter or covariate $z$ related to the relative depth of the two eclipses of each lightcurve.
 In practice, such information may sometimes be available from a separate observation of the eclipsing binary system, e.g., from another telescope targeting a different light wavelength range.
 However, in many cases a parameter capturing the relative depth would need to be inferred from the data.
-For the sake of simplicity, in this work we calculate an approximation of the relative depth of the eclipses of each lightcurve from the data and treat it as a covariate.
+For the sake of simplicity, in this work we calculate an approximation of the relative depth of the eclipses of each lightcurve from the data and treat it as a covariate $z$.
+In particular, we use a simple cubic B-spline approximation to each lightcurve and compute the ratio of the change in standardized magnitude for the larger eclipse and that for the smaller eclipse.
+For our dataset this gives $z$ values in the range $[1.00,88.48]$, and the histogram of $\log(z)$ is shown in the right panel of Figure~\ref{fig:realdata:examples}.
+The key point is that this covariate is low dimensional (univariate) but still explains a great deal of the variation between the lightcurves (which have infinite dimension).